docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 **Returns**

-Viewer object for the Composition panel, or null if the composition could not be opened.
+:ref:`Viewer` object for the Composition panel, or null if the composition could not be opened.